bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ## Introduction

-Imagine a scenario where a clothing company wants to count the number of purchases a specific client made in a month.
-The client receives a promo code if the amount exceeds a given value.
-To determine the number of purchases in a particular month, the company could theoretically fetch all entries from the appropriate Kafka topic and then filter them according to the users and dates.
-However, it would be easier to be able to specify a desired range of dates and receive the corresponding records immediately. <br />
+Imagine a scenario where a company wants to find out purchases a specific customer was not satisfied with to grant them a promo code if the amount exceeds a given value.
+To determine the number of disappointing purchases, the company could theoretically fetch all entries from the appropriate Kafka topic and then filter them according to the users and ratings.
+However, it would be easier to be able to specify a desired range of rating considered bad (say, from 1 to 4) and receive the corresponding records immediately. <br />
 For another example, let's say you have a product with a unique id and a version number.
 With each new release of the product, you update the version number.
 Now you want to check if improving the product (new version) led to increased sales.
 With the default fetching strategy in Quick (a so-called Point Query),